 Governments who, in the past, were wise to have invested in improving the information technology capability, including Internet connectivity, of their country’s educational system, will have no problem meeting the demands of “mass online education.”
-Private schools owners who slowly built up the information technology infrastructure of their schools have just realized the wisdom in that decision.
+Private schools owners who slowly built up the information technology infrastructure of their schools have just realized how wise was that decision.

 If the schools need to adapt, the teachers could do no less.
 They have to learn to play the new ballgame called “online teaching.”
 The question is this: “How prepared are teachers to this sudden transition to online learning?”